TWO WORLDS CONSULTING

 GUIDANCE WITH INTEGRITY.

-Two Worlds Consulting is an Indigenous-owned professional environmental and social consultancy advising government, Indigenous groups, and the world’s leading industries.
+Two Worlds Consulting is a professional environmental and social consultancy advising government, Indigenous groups, and the world’s leading industries.
 We provide regulatory advice and strategic services by helping our clients to navigate the social and environmental components of projects and program development.

 At TWC, we understand that reconciliation needs to start from within.
 As individuals, professionals, and as a corporation working and living on Indigenous traditional territories, we have an important role to play in the collective journey to reconciliation.
 We are committed to applying the principles and standards of the United Nations Declaration on the Rights of Indigenous Peoples and implementing our work with Indigenous peoples in a just, equitable, and respectful manner.